 What do I need to do to get started?

-All you have to do is give me a call (leaving a message with your name and number if I am unable to answer) or send me an e mail with your preferred contact information.
-I will get back to you as soon as possible so that we can have a brief telephone conversation if you are undecided as to how to proceed or arrange your free introductory session.
+All you have to do is simply send me a message leaving your name, number and email address.
+I willget back to you as soon as possible to have a brief chat, ifyou are undecided as to how to proceed, or simply go ahead and book your free introductory consultation. .